How creative writing helps teens cope with COVID

 Curriculum Intent

 It is our intention at St. John's to provide pupils with high-quality education in reading so that they leave primary school as motivated and competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry and participate in discussions about books, including evaluating an author's use of language and the impact this can have on the reader.
-It is our intention to ensure that pupils are able to read fluently and with confidence in any subject in their forthcoming secondary education.
+It is our intention to ensure that pupils are able to read fluently and with confidence in any subject in their forthcoming, secondary education.
 Reading is an essential skill and we ensure there are lots of reading opportunities available across the curriculum each day.
 Phonics will be emphasised in the early teaching of reading to beginners when they start school.
-We intend to encourage all pupils to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live whilst establishing an appreciation and love of reading (within a culture of reading) to gain knowledge across the curriculum and develop their comprehension skills.
-We want to create an environment where children have a love of literature and believe that reading for pleasure is vital and we create a love and an enthusiasm of reading in each classroom.
+We intend to encourage all pupils to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, whilst establishing an appreciation and love of reading (within a culture of reading) to gain knowledge across the curriculum and develop their comprehension skills.
+We want to create an environment where children have a love of literature and believe that reading for pleasure is vital and so we create a love and an enthusiasm for reading in each classroom.

 Curriculum Implementation